ihsn/nada-documentation/src/intro/README.md

 appropriate search features, can significantly improve access and use of data.

-NADA is an open-source web-based cataloging application that allows for the creation of portals that allows users to browse, search, compare, apply for access, and download relevant data.
+NADA is an open-source web-based data cataloging application.
+It is used to create portals that allow users to browse, search, compare, apply for access, and download relevant data.
 It was originally developed to support the establishment of **NA**tional **D**ata **A**rchives, exclusively covering microdata.
 It has since then been extended to cover other types of **data used for quantitative analysis of social and economic issues**.
-NADA is intended to make such data more usable and more discoverable.
+NADA is intended to make such data more usable, more discoverable, and more accessible.

--   Making data usable implies that comprehensive and detailed metadata are provided to the users in formats convenient to them.
+-   Making data **usable** implies that comprehensive and detailed metadata are provided to the users in formats convenient to them.

--   Making data discoverable means that the metadata are published in on-line data catalogs with search engines optimized for discoverability and visibility.
+-   Making data **discoverable** means that the metadata are published in on-line data catalogs with search engines optimized for discoverability and visibility.

+-   Making data **accessible** means that the data are made accessible for download in the easiest possible manner, but in compliance with legal, ethical or other legitimate constraints.

 ## For what data?